Thursday, November 14!

 2020 Pride Planning Underway – Your help is welcomed.

-If you’d like to be involved in planning the 2019 East Central Minnesota Pride, please contact a Board Member below to let us know.
-Our first planning meeting will be held this month (January) in Rush City.
-This is our 15th Annual Pride, and is sure to be our biggest and best yet.
-We welcome your involvement.
+If you’d like to be involved in planning the 2020 East Central Minnesota Pride, please contact a Board Member below to let us know.
+Planning is underway.
+This is our 16th Annual Pride in the region; it’s sure to be our biggest and best celebration yet.
+We wholeheartedly welcome your involvement!